Shipping Guide

 Secure the game box lid with a rubber band or tape to prevent it from opening.
 Tape all internal component bags closed as well.

 Standard board games weigh 2-5 lbs.
-Check if a USPS Medium Flat Rate Box ($16.10) saves money compared to weight-based pricing.
+Check if a USPS Medium Flat Rate Box ($16.10) saves money compared to weight-based pricing, and check the discounted weight-based rate too since a snug box often beats Flat Rate by a few dollars.

 Pro Tips